Universities in Bangladesh shut their doors and authorities raid opposition HQ after deadly protests

-DHAKA, Bangladesh (AP) — Several major universities in Bangladesh shut their doors Wednesday or promised to, after at least six people died in violent campus protests over the allocation of government jobs and police raided the headquarters of the main opposition party.
+DHAKA, Bangladesh (AP) — Several major universities in Bangladesh agreed to shut their doors Wednesday after at least six people died in violent campus protests over the allocation of government jobs, police raided the main opposition party's headquarters, and student protesters announced a total shutdown of all but essential services.

-They argue the system is discriminatory and benefits supporters of Prime Minister Sheikh Hasina, whose Awami League party led the independence movement, and want it replaced with a merit-based one.

 Quotas were halted by a court order after mass student protests in 2018.
-But last month, Bangladesh’s High Court nullified that decision, reinstating the system and triggering new demonstrations last month.
-While that court order has since been suspended, the protests have continued and turned violent this week.
+But last month, Bangladesh’s High Court nullified that decision, reinstating the system and triggering new demonstrations.
+That court order has since been suspended, but the protests continued, turning violent this week.

-The clashes come months after Hasina maintained power in an election that was boycotted by opposition parties and saw opposition members jailed ahead of the polls.
+The clashes come months after Hasina held onto power in an election that was boycotted by opposition parties.
+Some opposition members were jailed ahead of the polls.

-Authorities said that at least six people were killed on Tuesday in violence across the country as student protesters clashed with pro-government student activists and with police.
-Violence was reported around the capital, Dhaka, the southeastern city of Chattogram and the northern city of Rangpur.

-He urged the protesters to have patience until the country's Supreme Court hears petitions involving the quota issues next month.

 The protests began late last month but turned violent on Monday as protesters at Dhaka University clashed with police and counterprotesters organized by the student wing of the governing Awami League party, leaving 100 people injured.
+At least six people were killed Tuesday in continued violence in the capital Dhaka, the southeastern city of Chattogram and the northern city of Rangpur, authorities said.

+There were new clashes on Wednesday at Dhaka University, where police fired tear gas and rubber bullets to disperse protesters who carried empty coffins to represent the people killed, witnesses said.
+Paramilitary forces patrolled the streets of the capital and other big cities.

+He urged the protesters to have patience until the country's Supreme Court hears petitions about the quota issues next month.

 The quota system also reserves government jobs for women, people with disabilities and members of ethnic minorities, but protesters have only sought to end the quota for families of veterans.
 Protesters have said they are apolitical.

-While job opportunities have expanded in Bangladesh’s private sector, many people prefer government jobs because they are seen as stable and high-paying.
+While job opportunities have expanded in Bangladesh’s private sector, many people prefer government jobs because they are considered stable and high-paying.
 Each year, nearly 400,000 graduates compete for 3,000 such jobs in the civil service exam.

-Hasina defended the quota system Tuesday, saying that veterans deserve the highest respect for their sacrifice in 1971 regardless of their current political affiliation.
+Hasina defended the quotas Tuesday, saying veterans deserve the highest respect for their sacrifice in 1971, regardless of their current political affiliation.

 “Abandoning the dream of their own life, leaving behind their families, parents and everything, they joined the war with whatever they had,” she said during an event at her office in Dhaka.